 Types of Financial Aid

 Federal and State grants, loans and work study are awarded through the process of applying for financial aid.
-Start the application process by submitting a FAFSA at www.fafsa.ed.gov (Federal School Code for Shoreline is 003791).
+Start the process by submitting a FAFSA application at www.fafsa.ed.gov.
+Please note that the Federal School Code for Shoreline is 003791.

 - Federal Pell Grant (PELL)